Unity-Technologies/com.unity.multiplayer.docs/docs/basics/networkvariable.md

 There are two options for writing a `NetworkVariable.Value`:
 - *Server(_default_):* the server is the only one that can write the value.
     - This is useful for server side specific states that all clients should should be aware of but can't change.
-        - Some examples would be an NPC's status (health, alive, dead, etc) or some global world environment state (i.e. is it night or day time?).
+        - Some examples would be an NPC's status (health, alive, dead, etc) or some global world environment state (that is, is it night or day time?).
 - *Owner:* This means only the owner of the `NetworkObject` can write to the value.
     - This is useful if your `NetworkVariable` represents something specific to the client's player that only the owning client should be able to set
         - This might be a player's skin or other cosmetics